ayslenon/Agitalize/readme.md

 - It is a simple project but it is useful, you can build one to use on chemestry laboratories
 - Unfortunately the wiring is not available, but the specifications are on the code, it is a simple circuit

+## Overview
+It is a simple project made to integrate knowledge of electronics and chemestry.
+It is open source and simple to reproduce.
+A magnetic stirrer is a tool used on chemestry labs that stirres some substances and this process can take a long time with this project you can set the time you want for stirrings.
+Some magnectic stirrers has a heating too, if you want you can improve this project to do this.
+Another improvement you can do is to detect when the magnectic needle leaves its axis with magnetic sensors (hall efect).

 ## Hardware
 - The uC is the atmega2560 on arduino mega board
 - The keyboard is a simple matrix keypad